mjpernot/mail-rabbitmq/README.md

 # Classification (U)

 # Description:
   This project is used to process and parse emails that are injested into a queue in RabbitMQ.
-The program will normally be called via a pipe in an email alias.

 ###  This README file is broken down into the following sections: